brannm/academic-kickstart/content/project/Gendered.md

 ---
 title: Gendered legibility of faces
-summary: An ethnographic and quantitative juxtaposition of digital categorization algorithms with embodied experiences of transgender individuals
+summary: An ethnographic and quantitative juxtaposition of digital categorization algorithms with embodied experiences of transgender individuals [1st author manuscript and abstract submitted]

 tags:
 - Trans Health